The Clear Edge

 Problem 3: Team members wanted to hire their friends (bypassing the system)

-Quinn tempted: Referral = less work, faster hire, trust Alex’s judgment.
+Quinn was tempted: referral meant less work, faster hire, and he trusted Alex’s judgment.

-Team members wanted to work with people they know (understandable).
+Why it happened: Team members naturally wanted to work with people they already knew.

 “Referrals are great—thanks for thinking of Jamie.
 I still need them to complete the skills test and trial.
 Not because I don’t trust your judgment, but because our system ensures everyone succeeds.
 If Jamie’s great, they’ll pass easily.”

-Maintained system integrity.
-No shortcuts, even for referrals.
+This maintained system integrity—no shortcuts, even for referrals.

-Result: Jamie completed the test (passed), did the trial (passed), and was hired.
-Worked out great.
-System validated referral vs. trusting blindly (Marcus referral disaster taught this lesson).
+• Jamie completed the skills test (passed), did the trial (passed), and was hired.

 Problem 4: First team member quit after 2 months (despite passing all tests)